Indonesian Navy: 1965 onwards

 At the same time the Navy began to develop a non-combat military operations in the form of humanitarian service program Surya Bhaskara Jaya in various remote areas in Indonesia that can only be reached by sea.
 The core of the operating activities are health services, construction and rehabilitation of public facilities and various counseling in health, law, and civil defense.
 This event is held regularly every year until now.
 A number of countries also participated in these activities, among others, Singapore, Australia and the United States.
 The navy also seeks promoting the development of the maritime sector, especially those related to aspects of defense and security at sea, activities that had been present since independence before the formation of the Ministry of Maritime Affairs and Fisheries.
 The actual activities undertaken today by the Navy are establishing marine development assessment bodies together with the government and private sectors in some areas, coastal village pilot programs are summarized in Coastal Rural Development (Bindesir), and the National Potential Development Program for Maritime Defense (Binpotnaskuatmar).
 In order to encourage the spirit of the seafaring nation, the Navy held an international scale maritime event Arung Samudera 1995.
 The navy was responsible for the programs for National Maritime Year 1996 and the Bunaken Declaration of 1998, which is a manifestation of marine development in Indonesia.

 Expansion in the 21st century

 During the presidencies of Susilo Bambang Yudhoyono and Joko Widodo, the Navy has begun a program of expansion of its combat commands and has begun a program of national warship construction in naval arsenals, while acquiring nationally produced transport aircraft for the needs of the Navy.

+On December 17, 2024, Indonesian Navy Chief of Staff Admiral Muhammad Ali inaugurated two Fast Patrol Warships (PC 60), KRI Hampala-880 and KRI Lumba-Lumba-881, at a ceremony held at Sunda Kelapa Pier, North Jakarta.
+The ships were produced by domestic shipbuilder PT.
+Caputra Mitra Sejati.

 Organization

-According to Presidential Regulation No. 66/2019 on the Organization of the Indonesian National Armed Forces, the organizational structure of the navy comprises the following components:
+According to Presidential Regulation No. 84/2025 on the Organization of the Indonesian National Armed Forces, the organizational structure of the navy comprises the following components: